Houston

 • Static, text-heavy pages

-This laid the groundwork for a mobile-first experience that blends cultural tradition with modern digital behavior.
+This research laid the foundation for designing a mobile-first app that blends cultural tradition with modern digital behavior.

 We began with a sitemap analysis of the Houston Symphony, revealing issues like poor navigation, low discoverability, and weak emotional connection.
 Valuable content such as musician spotlights and student programs was hard to find and engage with.